Willow Grove Park Mall

-Willow Grove Park Mall is a three-story shopping mall located in the community of Willow Grove in Abington Township, Pennsylvania at the intersection of Easton Road and Moreland Road (Pennsylvania Route 63) in the Philadelphia suburbs.
-The Willow Grove Park Mall contains over 120 stores - with Bloomingdale's, Primark, Macy's, Nordstrom Rack, and Tilted 10 as anchor stores - along with several restaurants including The Cheesecake Factory, TGI Fridays, and Yard House.
-It is owned by PREIT and is the third most profitable mall in the Delaware Valley.
-The mall features a carousel, scenic elevator, and formerly featured a fountain (since removed).
-In October, the fountain was illuminated pink for Breast Cancer Awareness Month.
+Willow Grove Park Mall is a super-regional shopping mall located in the community of Willow Grove in Abington Township, Pennsylvania at the intersection of Easton Road and Moreland Road (Pennsylvania Route 63) in the Philadelphia suburbs.
+The Willow Grove Park Mall contains over 120 stores - with Bloomingdale's, Primark, Macy's, Nordstrom Rack, and Tilted 10 as anchor stores - along with several restaurants including The Cheesecake Factory and Yard House.
+It is owned by Namdar Realty Group and is the third most profitable mall in the Philadelphia metropolitan area.
+The mall features a carousel, scenic elevator, and formerly featured a fountain.